4S1ght/Soybean/README.md

 ### `json.stringify()`
 Stringifies an object into a string.
 Accepts a string `key` to read the data from the event object and optionally a `saveTo` key, which is used to save the resulting string back on the event object.
-If `saveTo` is not provided then the stringified information will be saved back under the same `key` it was read from.
+If `saveTo` is not provided then the string will be saved back under the same `key` it was read from.

 Additionally, in rare instances where it's needed, a [`replacer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#replacer) function can be provided for custom parsing directives.